-Cartagena is a port city South-West of the Alicante province in Spain.
+Cartagena is a port city southwest of the Alicante province in Spain.
 It is located on the southernmost coast of the province of Murcia.
 The city has a long running history with many cultures coming and going over the many years since it was established.
 The city also has a rich navel history due to its location being in the south of Murcia and to the east of the Mediterranean.

 Espacio Mediterraneo Centro Comercil y de Ocio is the main shopping centre in Cartagena.
 The shopping centre has hundreds of stores, a cinema and workshops for kids to play while you shop.
 Parking at the centre is completely free and has disabled and family car parking spaces available.
 Around the centre you will find many recognisable brands including Zara, Primark, H&M, Game and JD to name but a few.
-You will never be far from home with recognisable food brands, as KFC and McDonald’s are in the centers food court.
-There’re some well established Spanish brands within the shopping centre also.
-There is also a cinema in the centre.

 Cartagena basks in the amazing Mediterranean weather.
 Throughout the year the weather does not change that much due to its location.
-The city sits of the edge of Mediterranean, so complaining about the weather will not happen very often.

 The hottest time of year is between the months of June and August.
 This is what is known as the summer months in this part of Spain.
 The wettest months are between the months of January and March.
 Generally these wet months have no more than ten wet days a month.